 Bayern Munich, the reigning European champions, and Paris Saint-Germain, the French giants, all spoke out forcefully against the breakaway league.

-Liverpool captain Jordan Henderson issued statement on the team's behalf, adding, "We don't want it and we don't want it to happen."
+Liverpool captain Jordan Henderson issued a statement on the team's behalf, adding, "We don't want it and we don't want it to happen."

-On day of high drama, Manchester United revealed that Woodward will leave the club at the end of 2021.
+On a day of high drama, Manchester United revealed that Woodward will leave the club at the end of 2021.

 Earlier, Ceferin told the owners, especially some of the Premier League clubs involved, that there was still time for them to pull out.

-"Some will argue it's vanity, some will say it's total lack of understanding of England's football history," he added.
+"Some will argue it's vanity, some will say it's a total lack of understanding of England's football history," he added.

 "You still have time to change your mind.